John had spiked blood pressure. His numbers shot to 162/96 on his recent physical. The doctor immediately put him on heart medication.

 He thought that bladder interrupted sleep was a common occurrence in males, and his spider veins on the face was hereditary.
 He believed that his skin tags were random, so was redness of his gums and absence of several teeth.
 He also excused his ankle swelling saying he stood a lot.
 His wife added a few symptoms to the list including loud snoring, joint stiffness, and headaches.

-Blood revealed the reason behind erratic blood pressure
+Blood test revealed the reason behind spiked blood pressure

 I did the physical and sent him for a more comprehensive blood work.
 He was nervous during the meeting.
 His blood pressure was sky high and his heart was racing at 96 per minute.
 He said very little and looked somehow confused about his condition and the reasons behind it.